Director: Carl E. Cerniglia, Ph.D.

 Upcoming Plans for Research

-- Determine the effect of sunlight on the environmental survival of noroviruses—an increasingly common virus normally found in foods— and contamination of farm produce.
+- Determine the effect of sunlight on the environmental survival of noroviruses and contamination of farm produce.

 Antimicrobials and Pharmaceutical Products

-- Multi-omics approach to identify an antimicrobial resistance marker of Staphylococcus aureus associated with antimicrobial-coated medical devices in a biofilm reactor.
+- Develop multi-omics approaches to identify antimicrobial resistance markers of Staphylococcus aureus associated with antimicrobial-coated medical devices.

 - Identify and characterize antibiotic-resistant Salmonella from imported food samples and investigate the transferability of antibiotic-resistance genes to other intestinal bacteria.